Ashes47/Sentiment-analysis-on-IMDB-reviews/README.md

 # Sentiment analysis on IMDB reviews

-# Achieve greater than 97% accuracy on new 25000 reviews.
+# Achieved greater than 97% accuracy on 25000 new reviews.